- What are the two types of innate immunity?

 The immune system is complex and is divided in two categories: i) the innate or nonspecific immunity, which consists of the activation and participation of preexistent mechanisms including the natural barriers (skin and mucosa) and secretions; and ii) the adaptive or specific immunity, which is targeted against a ….

-Is skin part of the innate immune system?
+Are antibodies part of the innate or adaptive immune system?

 What are three types of innate immunity?